department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2023-11-EZR MVP UAT/conversation-guide.md

 **Participant questions**
 - What are your expectations regarding the prefilling feature?

+**Household Financial Information**
+- You can use fake information for fields like SSN and I can help prompt you with information if needed.

 **Stop the Participant at the REVIEW PAGE**
 - Since we've reached the end of the form, we can stop the study here.
-And you close the web pages.
+And could you please close out of the window?
+We want to avoid submitting that form.
 - Once the final version is released and you are prompted to update your health care benefits information using this form, it may look a little different.
 - You can also stop screen sharing.